MUNsdh/readthedocs/docs/source/Introduction.rst

 If you’d like to know more about the machine itself, the manual can be found `here <https://www.troteclaser.com/fileadmin/content/images/Contact_Support/Manuals/8020-Speedy-300-flexx-Manual-EN.pdf>`_.

-**A Quick Note on Safety:Please reference the Laser Cutter Safety Page before cutting any material.
-There are materials that can generate dangerous chemicals and gases when processed by laser cutter.
-The link to the safety details is HERE. (add link for page titled “Materials you should not process with a laser”)**
+**A Quick Note on Safety: Please reference the Approved Materials page before cutting any material.
+There are materials that can generate dangerous chemicals and gases when processed by laser.
+Do not process any material that is not on the approved list without first consulting the Engineer in Residence or a lab technician.